TJZine/vapoursynth-screenshots/README.md

 You can also take screenshots in the preview window using keybindings, although they will be missing some features included with the `screenshots.py` module.

+#### Keyboard and mouse controls

+The preview window exposes a large set of hotkeys inherited from the upstream `view` module.
+The highlights below cover the controls most users rely on day-to-day:

+- **Switching clips & playback**: Press the number keys `1`–`9`/`0` to select a loaded clip.
+Use `,` and `.` (or `<` and `>`) for single-frame stepping, `Home`/`End` to jump to the first or last frame, and the spacebar to toggle play/pause. `Q` closes the preview (or resets the current zoom/crop if one is active).【F:modules/vs_preview/view.py†L201-L220】【F:modules/vs_preview/view.py†L229-L235】
+- **Zooming & cropping**: Double-click with the left mouse button or press `Z` to zoom 2× around the cursor.
+Click and drag to draw a crop rectangle, then confirm with `Enter`, a double-click inside the selection, or the right mouse button. `Esc` returns to the previous zoom/crop and `R` resets to the full frame.
+While adjusting a crop you can nudge the selected edge or the entire region with `Y`, `N`, `G`, and `J` (up/down/left/right).【F:modules/vs_preview/view.py†L205-L244】
+- **Inspecting frames**: Press `I` to print RGB/YUV values for the pixel under the cursor and `P` to dump all available VapourSynth frame properties for the current frame.【F:modules/vs_preview/view.py†L221-L226】
+- **Saving images & UI toggles**: `W` saves a full-resolution PNG of the current frame, while `E` writes exactly what is on screen (respecting zoom).
+Toggle the seek slider with `S`, switch fullscreen with `F`, and press `H` at any time to print the full hotkey list in the terminal.【F:modules/vs_preview/view.py†L227-L235】

 ### Tonemapping

 > NOTE: Tonemapping has changed significantly since the last release of this project

 For any HDR/DoVi/HDR10+ sources, the script automatically tonemaps the screenshots for you using the `DynamicTonemap` function from `awsmfunc`.
 I think this tonemaps screenshots better than the older tonemap plugin, which was used previously.
+The helper still prefers a recent `vs-placebo` release (one of the libplacebo 6.x builds currently distributed through VSRepo) so that the `gamut_mode`, `tone_mapping_mode`, and `tone_mapping_crosstalk` parameters exposed by modern `awsmfunc` builds are honoured.
+When an older plugin rejects those arguments the scripts now warn you and automatically fall back to awsmfunc's software tonemapping path.
+Upgrading `vs-placebo` remains recommended when you rely on those specific tuning knobs or want GPU-accelerated libplacebo tonemapping, but the workflow continues to function on legacy builds.

 For properly tonemapping DoVi, additional plugins are required.
 See [Dependencies](#dependencies) for more information.